nodejitsu/prenup/README.md

 # Nuptials

-Nuptials is a project planning tool that allows you to meaningfully engage your clients and convert their domain knowledge into tangible milestones, features, scenarions, and unit tests.
+Nuptials is a node.js web application (protip: it kinda works without node.js if you just open index.html in your browser) project planning tool that allows you to meaningfully engage your clients and convert their domain knowledge into tangible milestones, features, scenarions, and unit tests.

 ## Features

 - Scenarios are created using Kyuri, a custom dialect of Gherkin geared towards asynchronous programming
-- Generates VowsJS testing stubs (VowsJS is a well established node.js testing framework)
 - Intuitive and friendly user interface that takes the frustration out of Behavior Driven Development
+- Generates [VowsJS][3] testing stubs (Vows is a well established node.js testing framework)
 - Milestones, Features, Scenarios, Points
 - Support for 160+ languages
 - Heavily influenced by Cucumber.
-If you know Cuke, you know Nuptials.
+If you know [Cuke][10], you know Nuptials.

 ## things that would be implemented if we didn't build this in 48 hours